+Apr.
+7, from 2-4pm.
 Fuller is a North Carolina native who lived most of her adult life in New York City before resettling in her "homeland."
 She received her BFA in painting from UNC-Greensboro and her MPS in art therapy from Pratt Institute (NYC).
 Other educational influences include clay sculpture at Penland School of Crafts (NC), post-graduate psychotherapy training at the Institute for Expressive Analysis (NYC), and graduate work via a Fulbright Memorial Fund teacher grant for study in Japan.
 Rural and urban landscapes in Japan, India, Mexico, England and throughout the US have particular impact on her art.

-In New York City, Fuller worked in clinical and educational settings as an art therapist and learning specialist, including adult inpatient and outpatient psychiatry, and with all ages of children with gifts and continued above on next column to the right | disabilities.
-She created a working studio

-The North Carolina Museum of Natument (Brooklyn and Staten Island), and three-volume poetry-and-art pr South Bronx middle schoolers.
+In New York City, Fuller worked in clinical and educational settings as an art therapist and learning specialist, including adult inpatient and outpatient psychiatry, and with all ages of children with gifts and disabilities.
+She created a working studio for exhibiting artists in psychiatric treatment (Brooklyn and Staten Island), and -volume poetry-and-art project for South Bronx middle schoolers.